Economy of Halifax, Nova Scotia: Tertiary industries

+Business areas

+Halifax Regional Municipality has multiple business parks.

+Aerotech Business Park in Goffs is approximately 34 km from Downtown Halifax.
+The park is roughly 972 ha in size, is home to 17 businesses, and employs over 550 people.

+Within the Burnside Industrial Park is the Atlantic Gateway Logisitics Park.
+Its employment-and-geographic statistics are associated with the Burnside Industrial Park.

+Bayers Lake Business Park in Bayers Lake has over 300 businesses, employs 2,000 people, and covers an area of 236 ha of which 153 ha is developed.
+The park is approximately 11 km from Downtown Halifax.

+Approximately 10 km from Downtown Halifax in Burnside, the Burnside Industrial Park is a 1376 ha mix of industrial-and-residential land use.
+Approximately 2,000 businesses operate within its boundary with over 30,000 employees.

+Between the Burnside Industrial Park-and-Dartmouth Crossing, the City of Lakes Business Park is approximately 10 km from Downtown Halifax.
+The employment-and-geographic information is associated with Burnside Park.

+In Beechville and approximately 12 km from Downtown Halifax, Ragged Lake Business Park is 486 ha of industrial-residential mixed land use - approximately 204 ha of the total land is developed.
+11 business operate within the area with a combined employment of over 100 people.

 Growth prospects

 The economy of HRM has been relatively strong in the past decade.
 Growth in public sector employment at all levels of government that far exceeds demographic population growth nationally, coupled with wage and benefits packages that are at least 12% greater than comparative private sector jobs have provided HRM with sustained growth in population and economic activity in recent years.
 HRM has also benefited from a demographic shift of younger Atlantic Canadians from rural and small town communities to urban centres.

 Another important ingredient in HRM's growth has been a major investment in offshore oil and gas exploration, resulting in many high-paying jobs locating to the area.
 Halifax Harbour was also the staging site for much of the development of the Sable Offshore Energy natural gas project during the late 1990s, as well as somewhat smaller crude oil development projects during the 1970s-1990s.

 Unemployment is relatively low (5.9% in July 2010) and is well below both the provincial and national averages.